 Your ZeroPoint list is there to signal how often to dig in, not how much.

 RELATED: All about ZeroPoint foods

-Why isn't fruit zero in a smoothie?
+Why is fruit zero when I eat it but has SmartPoints in a smoothie?

 Fruits and most vegetables are zero when you eat them.
 But once they become part of a smoothie, the experience of eating them changes.